jsudiaman/fogbugz-to-github/README.md

 ### My FogBugz server uses a self-signed SSL certificate.
 Why can't I access it?
 Somewhere in the stack trace, you should see: `javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed...`

-If that's the case, it means that the JRE does not trust your public certificate.
+In this case, the JRE does not trust your public certificate.
 This can be resolved using the following commands:
 ```bash
 # Fill these out.
 (You should be able to download the certificate using your web browser.)
 export CACERTS=<PATH_TO_YOUR_JRE>/jre/lib/security/cacerts